 Abstract

 In February 2007, the New Horizons spacecraft flew by the Jupiter system, obtaining images of Io, the most volcanically active body in the solar system.
 The Multicolor Visible Imaging Camera (MVIC), a four-color (visible to near infrared) camera, obtained 17 sets of images.
 The Long-Range Reconnaissance Imager (LORRI), a high-resolution panchromatic camera, obtained 190 images, including many of Io eclipsed by Jupiter.
 We present a complete view of the discrete point-like emission sources in all images obtained by these two instruments.
 We located 54 emission sources and determined their brightnesses.
 Tvashtar and E. Girru were observed by both LORRI and MVIC, both in the near-infrared (NIR) and methane (CH4) filters.
 Tvashtar was additionally observed in the red filter, which allowed us to calculate a color temperature of approximately 1200 K. We found that, with some changes, most of the volcanoes most active during the Galileo era continued to be active during the New Horizons flyby.
-We found that none of the seven volcanoes observed multiple times over short timescales showed substantial changes on the order of seconds and only E. Girru exhibited substantial variation over minutes to days.
-Observations of Tvashtar are consistent with a current eruption similar to previously observed eruptions, though less energetic than the November 1999 Galileo observations in that observations are more consistent with a lava flow than the fire fountains inferred from the November 1999 observations.
+We found that none of the seven volcanoes observed multiple times over short timescales showed substantial changes on the order of seconds and only E. Girru exhibited substantial variation over minutes to days [interesting result- quantify].
+Observations of Tvashtar are consistent with a current eruption similar to previously observed eruptions, though less energetic [volatile rich?] than the November 1999 Galileo observations in that observations are more consistent with a lava flow than the fire fountains inferred from the November 1999 observations.
 These data also presented new puzzles regarding Ionian volcanism, including: 1.
-What is the surface source of the high temperature emission from E. Girru?
-2. What is the process that created visible glows over some paterae in eclipse?
+What is the surface source of the high temperature emission from E. Girru, which is not associated with any visible surface changes or any distinct volcanic center ?
+2. What is the origin of the visible glows seen over many paterae in eclipse?

 Introduction